ilvokhin/home/README.txt

-This is repository for ilvokhin.com website development.
+This is repository for ilvokhin.com website.

-I really don't like all this frontend stuff, so I hope there isn't much development will happen here.
+I really don't like all this frontend stuff, so I don't expect much activity here.